The influence of magnetic fields in Cloud-Cloud Collisions: Introduction

 \section{Introduction}

-Cloud–cloud collisions (CCCs) are a compelling mechanism for triggering star formation on galactic scales \citep{inoue2013formation,wu2017gmc,fukui2021cloud,horie2024cloud,maity2024cloud,weis2024properties}.
+\CCCs\ are a compelling mechanism for triggering star formation \citep{HabeAOhtak1992PASJ44p203, InoueTFukuiY2013ApJ774L31, WuBetal2015ApJ811A56, WuBetal2017aApJ835A137, WuBetal2017bApJ841A88, FukuiYetal2021aPASJ73S1, HorieSetal2024MN527p10077, MaityAetal2024ApJ974A229, WeisMetal2024MN532p1262}.
 When two clouds collide at supersonic speed, they produce a dense, shock-compressed layer, which rapidly accumulates mass and may become gravitationally unstable.
-Unlike isolated clouds, a significant role is played by the ram pressure of continuing gas inflow, making the shock-compressed layer a conducive environment for the formation of prestellar cores, especially massive cores \citep[e.g.][]{hsu2023gmc}.
+A significant role is played by the ram pressure of continuing gas inflow, making the shock-compressed layer a conducive environment for the formation of prestellar cores, especially massive cores \citep[e.g.][]{HsuCJetal2023MN522p700}.
 It is therefore important to explore what effect a magnetic field has on this scenario.

-The frequency of CCCs—and consequently their cumulative impact on star formation—is difficult to quantify \citep[see][]{haworth2015isolating, gong2019searching}.
-On the basis of hydrodynamic simulations, \citet{dobbs2015frequency} conclude that clouds experience very few collisions during their lifetime, and therefore cloud evolution is little affected by collisions.
-On the other hand, \citet{balfour2016star} estimate that relatively low-mass, low-velocity CCCs are frequent in the Galaxy, and could play a dominant role in regulating the overall rate of star formation.
+The frequency of \CCCs\ —and consequently their cumulative impact on star formation—is difficult to quantify \citep[see][]{HaworthTetal2015aMN450p10, GongYetal2019AA632A115}.
+On the basis of hydrodynamic simulations, \citet{DobbsCetal2015MN446p3608} conclude that clouds experience very few collisions during their lifetime, and therefore cloud evolution is little affected by collisions.
+On the other hand, \citet{BalfourSetal2017MN465p3483} estimate that relatively low-mass, low-velocity \CCCs\ are frequent in the Galaxy, and could play a dominant role in regulating the overall rate of star formation.
+This is partly down to what is understood by a \CCC\ (see Section \ref{SEC:GenConsid})

-Observationally, identifying cases of star formation triggered by CCCs remains challenging, thereby limiting our ability to assess the influence of CCCs on star formation \citep{haworth2015isolating}.
-Certain diagnostic features \citep{fukui2018formation,fukui2018molecular,maity2024cloud}, for example a "bridge" feature connecting two colliding clouds in position-velocity space, have been proposed as indicators.
-However, these signatures are often difficult to detect, due to their strong dependence on viewing angle and chemistry \citep[e.g.][]{priestley2021molecular}.
+Observationally, identifying cases of star formation triggered by \CCCs\ remains challenging, thereby limiting our ability to assess the influence of \CCCs\ on star formation.
+Certain diagnostic features, for example a "bridge" feature connecting two colliding clouds in position-velocity space, have been proposed as indicators \citep[e.g.][]{HaworthTetal2015aMN450p10, FukuiYetal2018aPASJ70S44, FukuiYetal2018bPASJ70S46, MaityAetal2024ApJ974A229}.
+However, these signatures are often difficult to detect unambiguously, due to their strong dependence on viewing angle and chemistry \citep[e.g.][]{PriestleyFWhitworthA2021MN506p775}.